wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 First some basic numbers about the universities and their libraries.
 (Enrolment numbers are total students as of fall 2010, taken from the [Association of Universities and Colleges of Canada's Enrolment by University page](http://www.aucc.ca/canadian-universities/facts-and-stats/tuition-by-university/?page_id=6210)):

 * University of Toronto is the biggest university in Canada with 78,900 students, and its library system is also the biggest, with [about 11,350,000 "bookform" items in its collection](http://www.library.utoronto.ca/library/aboutlibraries/annualreport/2010/table2b.pdf) as of April 2010.
-* York University (one of the other three universities in Toronto) has 54,600 students and its library reports [almost 2,500,000 print volumes in its collection](http://www.library.yorku.ca/binaries/Home/Assessment/Reports/YULannualreport09-10.pdf) as of April 2010.
+* York University (also in Toronto) has 54,600 students and its library reports [almost 2,500,000 print volumes in its collection](http://www.library.yorku.ca/binaries/Home/Assessment/Reports/YULannualreport09-10.pdf) as of April 2010.
 * University of Prince Edward Island has 4,590 students, and its [2007-2008 library annual report](http://library.upei.ca/sites/all/files/Library%20Annual%20Report%202007-2008%20_1.pdf) says it had about 370,000 books and ebooks (print books are not separated out).

 The following commands will generate the dentographs.
 Before running them, not that the maximum value in U Toronto's holdings is 19,748 (this can be found with a `sort | uniq | sort` as above), so you will need to edit `dentograph.R` to change the `zlim` value to 20,000 to force the z-axis to be the same in all graphs.
 If you don't edit it, some spikes will run out the top of the dentographs.